Thomas-Mewily/hexga/markdown/coding_convention.md

-Todo

-modules named `utils` contains stuff that can move
+modules named `utils` contains stuff that can moved in other module more frequently